 For customers operating on the Telstra network, a 4GX modem router offer a significant improvement on legacy 4G technology.
 4GX adds Band 28 (700Mhz), a frequency band that improves the range and performance of devices, especially those in remote areas.
 Non-4GX industrial modem routers lack these frequency bands, which may impact their reception in rural areas or areas with limited coverage.

-The Digi is an Industrial 4G LTE modem router designed to be used in industrial applications.
+The Teltonika is an Industrial 4G LTE modem router designed to be used in industrial applications.
 It can function from a wide voltage range of between 5V and 36V DC, which means it can be integrated into a 12V or 24V system without needing its power supply.
 It is rated for temperatures from -30C to +70C.
 This ensures the long-term reliability of the industrial 4g cellular router when it is installed in a remote site and exposed to temperature fluctuations over many years.

-The Digi can be mounted using either the included DIN mount, which can be installed on either side of the modem, or with a generic bridle-style mounting mechanism.
+The Teltonika can be mounted using either the included DIN mount, which can be installed on either side of the modem, or with a generic bridle-style mounting mechanism.

 Ease of use

 Most legacy modems use a serial interface, which means that all configuration needs to be done using either AT commands over serial or using a proprietary application.
-Because Digi is an industrial 4G cellular router rather than simply a cellular modem, it has an onboard HTTP server that enables you to configure the modem in your web browser, much as you would for a conventional router or network switch.
+Because Teltonika is an industrial 4G cellular router rather than simply a cellular modem, it has an onboard HTTP server that enables you to configure the modem in your web browser, much as you would for a conventional router or network switch.
 This means you can get the modem working faster and without needing to resort to data sheets or AT commands.

 Telstra have announced the shutdown of 3G by 2024 If you have equipment that is using this network, you may be concerned about continuity of service, or perhaps you’re just confused and not sure what this means.